OF HALDEN, III

 "He defied me, Holloway.
 Refused to pay his fine."

 "No, Sir.
-He told you he couldn't pay it,
+He told you he couldn't

 and that was the honest truth.
 Pip doesn't have two brass